micmejia/bible-dump/NKJV/Matthew/Matt 15.md

 Jesus departed from there, skirted the Sea of Galilee, and went up on the mountain and sat down there.

 ###### 30
-Then great multitudes came to Him, having with them _the_ lame, blind, mute, [^d]maimed, and many others; and they laid them down at Jesus' feet, and He healed them.
+Then great multitudes came to Him, having with them _the_ lame, blind, mute, maimed, and many others; and they laid them down at Jesus' feet, and He healed them.

 ###### 31
-So the multitude marveled when they saw _the_ mute speaking, _the_ [^e]maimed made whole, _the_ lame walking, and _the_ blind seeing; and they glorified the God of Israel. ## Feeding the Four Thousand
+So the multitude marveled when they saw _the_ mute speaking, _the_ maimed made whole, _the_ lame walking, and _the_ blind seeing; and they glorified the God of Israel. ## Feeding the Four Thousand

 ###### 32
 Now Jesus called His disciples to _Himself_ and said, "I have compassion on the multitude, because they have now continued with Me three days and have nothing to eat.
 And I do not want to send them away hungry, lest they faint on the way."